zzak00/nlp_with_transformers_visualizations/chapter2.md

 vides features for a classifier**

 #### feature extraction :
 The best way to understand this part is to see it in action, we will extract the hidden state of ***' this is a test '***.
-First we will tokenize it and pass the tokenized tensor as input to a pretrained model to extract the last hidden states of all the tokens :
+First, we will tokenize it and pass the tokenized tensor as input to a pre-trained model to extract the last hidden states of all the tokens :
 ```python
 # Tokenizing the text :
 text = "this is a test"